pedroCX486/defogger/README.md

 #### macOS

-If you're on a Mac, you can still do the process (including using mksquashfs) but you won't be able to use the [bluetooth script](dcs8000lh-configure.py).
+If you're on a Mac, you can still do the process (including using mksquashfs by installing it with brew) but you won't be able to use the [bluetooth script](dcs8000lh-configure.py).
 Everything will need be done through the serial console manually.
 Including running the commands that would be run by the bluetooth script.